 You only truly fail if you give up.
-On the other hand, you can keep learning and try until you pass.
+You can keep learning and try until you pass.
 You are capable of it.
 Remember why you want to succeed, and use the tips below in your next attempt.

 How Much Does It Cost to Retake a Test Subject?

 If you don’t pass the first time, you might only need to raise your score a small amount in a particular subject test.
-You don’t even need to get a perfect score.
+You don’t need a perfect score.

 How to Prepare for Your Retake Test

 But how do you actually study?
 First, look at your scores and ask yourself a few questions to figure out what areas you struggle with:

 - Did you answer every question?
 Did the test time run out first?

 - Did you use a calculator on the math or science portions?
 Do you need to learn how to use one?

 - Are you struggling with the written essay?
 Did you directly answer the writing prompt?
 Did you write a long enough essay?

 Look for any areas where you need to improve, then pick the study guides that will raise your skills in that area.
 Keep reading the practice questions and answering them aloud until you are confident you can answer them on the test.